Alarmingly High Rate of Preterm Births Earns US a D+ From March of Dimes

 Despite its status as one of the wealthiest nations in the world, experts say America’s health care system is in need of major improvements.

 That’s especially true for mothers and infants.
-Case in point: March of Dimes, the nonprofit organization devoted to "creat[ing] a world where every mom, baby and family is healthy and strong," recently issued its 2024 Report Card for the U.S. The average overall preterm birth rate of 10.4% scored a grade of D+, per the organization, which also calculated America’s infant mortality rate at 5.6 deaths per 1,000 births.
+Case in point: March of Dimes, the nonprofit organization that wants to "create a world where every mom, baby and family is healthy and strong," recently issued its 2024 Report Card for the U.S. The average overall preterm birth rate of 10.4% scored a grade of D+, per the organization, which also calculated America’s infant mortality rate at 5.6 deaths per 1,000 births.

 The D+ grade has remained the same now for three years in a row.